MDU-PHL/bohra/docs/installation.md

 2. Run the bohra dependency installation

 ```
-bohra install-deps --setup_databases
+bohra install-deps (optional add --setup-database )
 ```

 The initial creation of the conda environments may take some time (~10 - 15 minutes).
-Once the environments are set up, `bohra` will try to set up your database environment variables.
+Once the environments are set up,  if you have added the `--setup-databases`, `bohra` will try to set up your database environment variables.
 Although this is *not* essential it is **HIGHLY** recommended for ease of running and reproducibility.

 Please be aware of the following: